 Many people don’t really understand how a Florida Designation of Health Care Surrogate document works, so I thought I’d try to explain.

 First, what we in Florida call a Designation of Health Care Surrogate, many other states call a Health Care Power of Attorney.
-It’s a legal document executed by a mentally competent adult (the “Principal”) which names one or more people to make health care decisions for her when she can’t (the “Surrogate” or “Agent”).
+It’s a legal document executed by a mentally competent adult (the “Principal”) that names one or more people to make health care decisions for her when she can’t (the “Surrogate” or “Agent”).
 When would she need her Surrogate to make such decisions for her?
 When she’s unconscious, heavily medicated, or not mentally competent at the time the decisions are needed.

 Florida has a public policy when it comes to Health Care Surrogates – no Surrogate can override a decision made by a Principal who has mental capacity.
 In other words, a Principal capable of making informed medical decisions can veto her Surrogate.
 A physical disability, such as a vision or hearing impairment or loss, doesn’t negate that policy; if the Principal is conscious, can understand what’s going on, can make an informed decision, and can communicate that decision in some way (even by blinking her eyes), her decision controls.
 Always.
 But, if she chooses not to make the decision and instead defers to her Surrogate’s decision, that’s okay as long as her Health Care Surrogate document says it is.